Mothradical/pinterest-data-pipeline708/README.md

 The aim of this project was to design a data pipeline for batch and streaming data, utilising Apache Kafka, Amazon Web Services' cloud technology and Databricks.

 Over the course of this project, I learned to see the big picture of how all these services are integrated.
-Through lessons I learned all this, but only as a fact.
-I didn't truly appreciate the intricacy until actually executing it myself.
+Though I knew plenty about these services as a fact, I didn't truly appreciate the intricacy until actually executing a project with them myself.

 ## Table of Contents